LoyolaChicagoBooks/cder/source/events.rst

 - Instead of setting a visual display, we'll *modify a counter value*.

-After we take this step, we can use a *finite state machine* [REF] to model the dynamic behavior we described at the beginning of this section more formally.
+After we take this step, we can use a UML state machine diagram [REF] to model the dynamic behavior we described at the beginning of this section more formally.
 Note how the touch buttons correspond to *events* (triggers of *transitions*, i.e., arrows) with the matching names.